Discover our newest multi-format theatre by the waterfront.

 To commemorate Esplanade’s 20th anniversary as well as mark the opening of the Singtel Waterfront Theatre, we commissioned five new works presented as part of In New Light – A Season of Commissions from Oct to Dec 2022.
 The works showcased the possibilities for collaborative exchanges between artists in the region.

-The Singtel Waterfront Theatre, designed by architects61, was awarded Honourable Mention at the 2020 edition of the S.Arch Design Awards that was held in Tokyo.
+The Singtel Waterfront Theatre, designed by architects61, has received an Honourable Mention at the 2020 edition of the S.Arch Design Awards that was held in Tokyo, as well as a Merit award (Educational and Community Buildings) at the SIA Architectural Design Awards 2023.
 It is also a recipient of Singapore’s Building and Construction Authority’s (BCA) Public Sector Construction Productivity Fund for adopting Design for Manufacturing and Assembly (DfMA) technologies.

 Here’s how you can support us